ory/docs/docs/kratos/concepts/index.md

 - Email + Password -> Cookie, Token, ...
 - Passwordless login -> Cookie, Token, ...

-Even fo alternative use cases for example mobile, browser, or native application there is either a cookie, which accesses the application directly through the browser, or a token that accesses the application using a programmatic client via an API.
+Even for alternative use cases for example mobile, browser, or native application there is either a cookie, which accesses the application directly through the browser, or a token that accesses the application using a programmatic client via an API.
 While it is nowadays common - but bad practice - to use tokens for